Skip to main content

 Taking a zero tolerance approach to offending

 We will prioritise action in respect of those wanted for violence, intimidation or abuse against women and girls using existing and new legislation available to us to bring offenders to justice.
-We are arresting, on average, 65 people a month for the new coercive control domestic abuse offence and 15 people for stalking.
+Three years on (to end of August 2025), officers have made 5,042 arrests under new legislation (domestic abuse, stalking and non-fatal strangulation) and conducted hundreds of targeted patrols in their bid to relentlessly pursue perpetrators.
+They have also put in place four stalking protection orders using new legislation.

 Making our night-time economy even safer